Calculate heat transfer rates for different mechanisms

 Calculate heat transfer through a material based on Fourier's Law: Q = k·A·(T₁-T₂)/L

 Energy transfer through direct molecular interaction within solids or stationary fluids.
 Governed by Fourier's Law of Heat Conduction.
+For related mechanical stress analysis, see the thermal stress calculator for expansion effects.

 Energy transfer between a surface and moving fluid via combined conduction and fluid motion.
 Described by Newton's Law of Cooling.
+Understanding fluid behavior is enhanced with the Reynolds number calculator to characterize flow regimes.

 Energy transfer via electromagnetic waves without medium interaction.
 Follows Stefan-Boltzmann's radiation law.
+This mode is particularly significant in high-temperature applications.

 Q = k·A·(T₁ - T₂) / L